 These days with all those spam emails cluttering my inbox, I don’t like to give up my email address to anyone.
 Last time I was reading Oliver Emberton’s blog and it was a nice experience.
 Though the website is made using WordPress, it wasn’t distracting at all.
 It was rather intriguing.
 I ended up subscribing to his blog without any such intervensions.

-Since Jekyll is light by default, it is fast.
-If you want to see the difference then take a Jekyll site (take this site for example) and a WordPress site and compare them on PageSpeed Insights.
-Brad has a good comparision here.
+Since Jekyll has very less code, it is fast by default.
+If you want to see the difference, then take a Jekyll site (take this site for example) and a WordPress site and compare them on PageSpeed Insights.

 Having no database is kind of good when we are looking at security.
 Static sites are way more secure than Dynamic ones.
 Static sites are almost unhackable.